-There are other specialized types of private investigator insurance that may be necessary depending on the type of work being performed.
-Discuss the details with your insurance agent and lawyer, and contact multiple insurance companies to get price quotes before making a decision.
+Depending on the work performed, other specialized types of private investigator insurance may be necessary.
+Discuss the details with your insurance agent and lawyer, and contact multiple insurance companies to get price quotes before deciding.

 Decide Whether You Need Office Space

-A very important decision you’ll need to make is whether to setup a physical office space.
-Having an office will provide you with a place to conduct your private investigation business, meet with clients, interview witnesses, and store materials, equipment and supplies.
-In addition to its functional benefits, a physical office space may help promote your business, especially if it is located in a high traffic area.
+A critical decision you’ll need to make is setting up a physical office space.
+An office will provide a place to conduct your private investigation business, meet with clients, interview witnesses, and store materials, equipment, and supplies.
+In addition to its functional benefits, physical office space may help promote your business, especially if it is located in a high-traffic area.

 On the other hand, a private investigation business can be run without a physical office.
-A private investigator can easily run a business out of their personal residence.
-Meetings with clients and witnesses can be conducted in convenient public places such as restaurants and coffee houses, or a more private location if necessary.
+A private investigator can easily run a business out of their residence.
+Meetings with clients and witnesses can be conducted in convenient public places such as restaurants, coffee houses, or a more private location if necessary.

 Buy Equipment and Supplies for your Private Investigation Business

 Whether you decide to run your business in a physical office space or out of your home, you’ll need to purchase equipment that will be used to run your private investigation business.
-The type of equipment and supplies you need will depend largely on the types of services you plan to provide.
-Following are some ideas for the basic items you’ll need to get started:
+The type of equipment and supplies you need will depend mainly on the services you plan to provide.
+Following are some ideas for the essential items you’ll need to get started:

 - Computer or laptop – If you plan to offer data retrieval services, background checks, missing person locates, or similar services, you’ll need a computer with an internet connection.
-In addition, you’ll need a computer to prepare reports for clients, to develop marketing and advertising materials, manage your website and social media accounts and send/receive email.
+In addition, you’ll need a computer to prepare reports for clients, develop marketing and advertising materials, manage your website and social media accounts, and send/receive emails.